You Have Accessed Learn Quran Tafsir For Free

 Translation

-Upon them will be green Garments of fine silk and heavy brocade, and they will be adorned with Bracelets of silver; and their Lord will give to them to drink of a Wine Pure and Holy.
+Upon them [i.e., the inhabitants] will be green garments of fine silk and brocade.
+And they will be adorned with bracelets of silver, and their Lord will give them a purifying drink.

 Tafsir